tidev/gittio/README.md

 ### -o --output json
 Output result of `info` command as `json`.

+## Configuration
+Starting version 1.4, there's also a `config` command to override default configuration settings.
+At the moment, the only - but crucial - setting is `registry.url` which lets you instruct the CLI to talk a different registry then gitTio's, as long as it follows the same format.

+	~ $ gittio config registry.url http://registry.mycompany.com

 ## Bugs
 When you find issues, please [report](https://github.com/FokkeZB/gittio/issues) them.
 Be sure to include *all* of the output from the gittio command that didn't work as expected.
 Also please check if there's not already in issue for it.